jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 ## Chats Controller

+This is the chats controller, page that controlls the logic of the chats page.
+It is the only controller that is gong to described in the programmer documentation.

+### Session and Includes

-Session is stated for state holding and then User and Messages are both included, these are the models described above and are used to hadle user and chatting needs
+Session is stated for state holding and then User and Messages are both included, these are the models described above and are used to hadle user and chatting needs.
 ```php
 session_start();